Patrik Schumacher: Professional career

-Since its incorporation in the late 1990s, Schumacher served as a director of Zaha Hadid Architects (ZHA) and is credited as partner and co-author of the practice's output.
-Since Hadid's death in April 2016, he has been leading the firm as its sole remaining partner remains true to their shared vision.
+Since its incorporation in the late 1990s, Schumacher served as a director of Zaha Hadid Architects (ZHA) and is credited as a partner and co-author of the practice's output.
+Since Hadid's death in April 2016, he has been leading the firm as its sole remaining partner, whilst remaining true to their shared vision.

 Theory and research

 Schumacher has been publishing theoretical articles in architectural magazines and anthologies since 1996, arguing for an expanded formal and spatial design repertoire as architecture's response to the new level of societal complexity and dynamism brought on by the socio-economic transition from Fordism to Post-Fordism.
-Schumacher has also prompted controversy by promoting pro-free market ideas against social housing, housing regulations and a centralised urban planning system.
-Schumacher's viewpoints are aligned with anarcho-capitalism, in favour of complete decentralisation and radical privatisation of all aspects of architecture, planning and development.
+Schumacher has also prompted controversy by promoting pro-free market ideas against social housing, housing regulations, and a centralised urban planning system.
+A former Marxist, Schumacher's viewpoints have been described as anarcho-capitalism.
+He advocates for the full decentralization and privatization of architecture, planning, and development, envisioning a competitive landscape of mini-polities organized as corporations vying in the market for communal living.

-Schumacher uses the term "parametricism" to denote the use in architecture of advanced computational design techniques.
+Schumacher uses the term "parametricism" to denote the use in the architecture of advanced computational design techniques.
 In 2008 he launched a manifesto for "parametricism" at the Venice Biennale of Architecture and a year later published the article "Parametricism: A New Global Style for Architecture and Urban Design" in the journal Architectural Design.

-In 2011, Schumacher published the first volume of The Autopoiesis of Architecture, which he called his "opus magnum", offering a "New Framework for Architecture", followed by the second volume, subtitled A New Agenda for Architecture in 2012.
+In 2011, Schumacher published the first volume of The Autopoiesis of Architecture, which he called his "opus magnum", offering a "New Framework for Architecture", followed by the second volume, subtitled A New Agenda for Architecture, in 2012.

+In 2016 he called for the abolition of regulation, privatisation of all public land and abolishing social housing to end the housing crisis in London.